Bhutan–India relations

-The bilateral relations between the Himalayan Kingdom of Bhutan and the Republic of India have been traditionally close and both countries share a "special relationship", making Bhutan a protected state, but not a protectorate, of India.
+The bilateral relations between the Kingdom of Bhutan and the Republic of India have been traditionally close and both countries share a "special relationship".
+Until 2011, Bhutan was a protected state of India under the former Indo-Bhutan Treaty of Friendship.
 India remains influential over Bhutan's foreign policy, defence and commerce.
 Bhutan is the largest beneficiary of India's foreign aid.